11 Natural Ways to Deal with Stress, So You Can Stay in High Vibrations

-A few years ago, I had a terrible experience, feeling deeply wronged by another company, whose actions inflicted tremendous harm on me and my business.
+A few years ago, I had a terrible professional experience.
+I felt deeply wronged by another company whose actions inflicted tremendous harm on me and my business.

 The damage was both emotional and financial.
-I could have spent many months, or even years, of my life pursuing a conflict that would have made me whole, and would have made me rich.
-Or, I could settle, and end the dispute with peace, light, and forgiveness.
+I could have spent many months, or even years, of my life pursuing a conflict that would have vindicated me and made me rich.
+Or, I could settle and end the dispute with peace, light, and forgiveness.

 I am vigilant about not opting in to negativity and drama in my family, my business, the competitive sports teams I play on, or in intimate relationships.

-If I have to have a “high stakes conversation” with one of my children, an employee, or a friend, I try to devote some time to thinking it through, first.
-So I know what I want to say–and what I don’t want to say–and how I want the other person to feel, at the end of our conversation.
+If I have to have a “high-stakes conversation” with one of my children, an employee, or a friend, I try to devote some time to thinking it through first.
+I come away knowing what I want to say, what I don’t want to say, and how I want the other person to feel at the end of our conversation.

 Here's the thing: my days on this planet are numbered.
 I want to spend them doing something awesome with my life.

-Every five minutes that I spend being angry, is five minutes of happiness that I gave up.
-When you get clear on that, it makes decision making easier, and you want a lot less time spent on dumb stuff.
+Every five minutes I spend being angry is five minutes of happiness that I gave up.
+When you get clear on that, all your decisions become easier, and you spend a lot less time on meaningless stuff.

-“Make something beautiful of your life.”
-I can’t do that if I spend my limited life fighting, regretting, not forgiving, or stewing.
+I can't make something beautiful of my life if I spend my limited life fighting, regretting, not forgiving, or stewing.

 2. Stop Worrying